Data-Driven Time-Dependent Multiphysics Simulation and Optimization of Electron Solvation from Nanodiamonds (2020 - )

 - T. Gimm, X. Wang, K. Palczynski, A. Bande, and J. Dzubiella.
 Nanodiamond-adsorbate interactions studied by DFT.
 (Poster presentation), 57th Symposium of Theoretical Chemistry, Online, 20-24 September 2021.

 - T. Kirschbaum, B. von Seggern, J. Dzubiella, A. Bande and F. Noé.
 Machine Learning Frontier Orbital Energies of Nanodiamonds.
-(Poster presentation), 58th Symposium of Theoretical Chemistry, Heidelberg, 18-22 September 2022.
+(Poster presentation), 58th Symposium of Theoretical Chemistry, Heidelberg, Germany, 18-22 September 2022.